 What Are the Symptoms of Plantar Fasciitis?

 As mentioned earlier, the most common symptom of plantar fasciitis is pain.
-It is a stabbing pain that occurs on the bottom of the foot near the heel.
+It is a stabbing pain that occurs on the bottom of the foot near the heel, but can extend through the bottom of the foot.
 The pain is worse after long periods of rest.
-Most people don't experience pain while exercising, it often comes after.
+Some people don't experience pain while exercising, it often comes after.

 How Is Plantar Fasciitis Diagnosed?